Auburn sets PAT record; streak ends on next kick

 The most consecutive extra points in FBS history!#WarEagle pic.twitter.com/y8Y8FIH8H0

-Auburn quarterback Bo Nix completed a 15-yard touchdown pass to Seth Williams to put the Tigers ahead on Arkansas 37-10, but Carlson missed the extra point attempt.
+Auburn quarterback Bo Nix completed a 15-yard touchdown pass to Seth Williams to put the Tigers ahead of Arkansas 37-10, but Carlson missed the extra point attempt.